sugaryourcoffee/secondhand/doc/upgrading-rails-4.0-to-rails-4.1.md

 don't upgrade rspec as we want to get our test passing and then coping with deprecation warnings.

+To update from Rspec 2.99.0 we follow the [Rspec upgrade guide](https://relishapp.com/rspec/docs/upgrade).

+## Check for required code changes
+This section describes the checks to do to disclose code that has to be changed due to changes in Rails 4.1.16

 ## Error Messages
 In this section error message are discussed that have arisen after upgrading to Rails 4.1.